bitpay/magento2-plugin/GUIDE.md

 Visit the [Releases](https://github.com/bitpay/magento2-plugin/releases) page of this repository and download the latest version.
 Once this is done, you can just unzip the contents and use any method you want to put them on your server.
 The contents will mirror the Magento directory structure.

+1. Disable cache, system -> cache management
+2. Copy in app and lib directories from plugin zip file to Magento2 root directory, app and lib
+3. Run 'php -f bin/magento setup:upgrade' from command line on server
+4. Run 'php -f bin/magento setup:di:compile' from command line on server
+5. In admin interface, go to stores -> configuration -> advanced -> advanced, turn on 'Bitpay_Core'
+6. Then in stores -> configuration -> payment methods, you should have Bitpay as a payment method

 **NOTE:** These files can also up uploaded using the *Magento Connect Manager* that comes with your Magento Store

 **WARNING:** It is good practice to backup your database before installing extensions.
 Please make sure you Create Backups.